Kroenke Sports & Entertainment: Media

 In 2004, Kroenke launched his own competitor to FSN Rocky Mountain (now known as AT&T SportsNet Rocky Mountain), Altitude, a new regional sports network which became the official broadcaster for both of Kroenke's teams on launch.
 On January 10, 2011, World Fishing Network announced that it had sold a 50% stake in its U.S. operations to KSE under the Altitude Sports and Entertainment brand.
 Also, in 2011, Altitude Sports and Entertainment purchased a 19.9% interest in the Canadian channel through its division Altitude WFN ULC.
 Altitude would later purchase the remaining 50% interest in the channel it did not already own.
 In 2013, Outdoor Channel was acquired by KSE.
 As part of the acquisition of Outdoor Channel's parent company by KSE it also acquired MyOutdoorTV.com, Cablecam and Skycam which Outdoor Channel Holdings Inc. acquired in 2011 and 2009 respectively.

 In 2014, KSE acquired InterMedia Outdoor Holdings from InterMedia Partners which included Sportsman Channel, 15 market leading outdoor magazines, and 17 top websites, as well as television production operations.
 The company was later renamed Outdoor Sportsman Group.
 On October 12, 2015, Kroenke Sports Enterprises, announced they would acquire Wilks Broadcasting's Denver properties, including KXKL-FM, Country KWOF, and Adult Top 40 KIMN.
-Once the sale was approved by the FCC, KSE was expected to flip one of the three outlets to Sports, which would see the Denver Nuggets, Colorado Avalanche, and Colorado Rapids moving from their then radio home in Denver, which was KKFN.
+Once the sale was approved by the FCC, KSE was expected to flip one of the three outlets to Sports and the Denver Nuggets, Colorado Avalanche, and Colorado Rapids would then move from their radio home in Denver, which was KKFN.
 The transaction was consummated on December 31, 2015, at a purchase price of $54 million.

-On December 17, 2015, Entercom announced it would sell KRWZ to KSE Radio Ventures (a division of Kroenke Sports & Entertainment), who would add the station to its three recently acquired FM properties in the Denver market.
-KSE also announced that KRWZ would flip to a new format when the sale closes, as Entercom moved the Oldies format to KEZW on December 27.
+On December 17, 2015, Entercom announced that it would sell KRWZ to KSE Radio Ventures (a division of Kroenke Sports & Entertainment), who would add the station to its three recently acquired FM properties in the Denver market.
+KSE also announced that KRWZ would flip to a new format when the sale closed, as Entercom moved the Oldies format to KEZW on December 27.
 On the same day, KRWZ began stunting with mostly adult standards music, as well as redirecting listeners to KEZW.
-Upon the change of ownership, KRWZ would adopt the new KKSE call letters.
+After the change of ownership, KRWZ would adopt the new KKSE call letters.
 Furthermore, KSE announced that the station would return to sports talk and become "Altitude Sports 950" (named after KSE's Altitude cable channel).
-This was followed by the flipping of country formatted KWOF to sports KKSE-FM.
+That was followed by the flipping of country formatted KWOF to sports KKSE-FM.